VADERASU/visual-analytics-for-deep-transfer-learning/README.md

-# visual-analytics-for-deep-transfer-learning
+# transfer-learning-va-backend
-The repository for the paper "A Visual Analytics Framework for Explaining and Diagnosing the Transfer Learning Processes".
+Backend of the Transfer Learning VA Project